alexpdp7/frtcuop/README.md

 ### Version 0

 * Backup/restore, allowing the entire state of the FRTCUOP system to be stored in a file, and restoring an FRTCUOP system from such file
-* XMPP server deployment, usable by the Conversations XMPP client, with the following features:
-  * Modern experience (multiple device synchronization, etc.)

 ### Version 1